 You may need to read the relevant privacy notice and print a copy for your records.
-You may need to print a copy of the Consent Form to complete and return to the Clerk.
-You will find the documents in the Forms section of the website.
-The Clerk's contact details for the purposes of GDPR are:
+You will find the documentation in the Administration section of the web-site.
+The Clerk’s contact details for the purposes of GDPR are:

 The Clerk, Neasham Parish Council, 14 Teesway, Neasham, Darlington DL2 1QP

 Tel: 07915 611456